mperezjigato/reportsweakly/week6v003.md

 Wall time tables for the Silica amorphisation case are given at the bottom of the document.
 No data are reported for the other three cases.

-On the other hand, the as provided LAMMPS benchmarks have been run:
+On the other hand, the five as provided LAMMPS benchmarks have been run: 1000 time-steps for 32000 atom systems (starting geometry).
+Namely,
+ 1. NVE integration of a Lennard-Jones fluid.
+ 2. NVE integration of a bead-spring polymer melt under the FENE approximation.
+ 3. NVE integration of fcc Cu under the EAM potential.
+ 4. NVE integration of granular Chutte flow.
+ 5. NPT integration of the rhodopsin protein in solvated lipid bilayer under the CHARMM force-field and the PPPM Coulomb solution method.
 Three types of benchmark have been tried, ie sequential, fix-scale (MPI) and scaled-size (MPI) calculations.
 Data are reported only for the scaled-size calculations [^1] (see below).

 # Amorphous silica geometry generation (Vashishta)